 The third panel shows the bandpass shift, $\Dbp$, for the 30\,GHz LFI 27M radiometer.
-As already noted in Sect.~\ref{sec:bandpass}, this parameter is the single most difficult quantity to estimate in the entire framework, because of the highly non-Gaussian and global nature of its impact; virtually \emph{all} stochastic variables in the entire model depend on the instrumental bandpass in one form or another, and changes in this parameter therefore take a substantial amount of time to propagate throughout the model.
+As already noted in Sect.~\ref{sec:bandpass}, this parameter is the single most difficult quantity to estimate in the entire framework, because of the highly non-linear, non-Gaussian and global nature of its impact; virtually \emph{all} stochastic variables in the entire model depend on the instrumental bandpass in one form or another, and changes in this parameter therefore take a substantial amount of time to propagate throughout the model.
 Furthermore, the sampling algorithm used for this parameter is a basic Metropolis sampler, simply because of a lack of better alternatives.
-The result is a long correlation length of about 50 samples, resulting in perhaps as few as 20 uncorrelated samples.
-Still, even with this crude sampler, we do see that the six chains mix reasonably well, and it is possible to establish a useful estimate for the marginal posterior, which in this case may be summarized as $\Dbp = 342\pm6\,\textrm{MHz}$.
-However, in this case the sampling uncertainty accounts for at least 30\,\% of the error bar.
-For further discussion of the bandpass posteriors, see \citet{bp12}.
+The result is a long correlation length of about 100 samples, resulting in perhaps as few as 32 uncorrelated samples in the full sample set.
+Still, even with this crude sampler, we do see that the four chains mix reasonably well, and it is possible to establish a useful estimate for the marginal posterior, which in this case may be summarized as $\Dbp = 240\pm30\,\textrm{MHz}$.
+However, in this case the sampling uncertainty accounts for a large fraction of the error bar.
+For further discussion of the bandpass posteriors, see \citet{bp09}.

 The three last panels show the three noise PSD parameters, $\sigma_0$, $\alpha$ and $f_{\mathrm{knee}}$, for the same radiometer.
-These are much better constrained, because of the large number of samples within each PID.
-However, there are still obvious internal correlations between the three parameters, such that a low value of $\sigma_0$ leads to high values of $\alpha$ and $f_{\mathrm{knee}}$, which makes intuitive sense.
-It is also worth noting that for other parameters in the model, only the actual noise PSD matters, as defined by the combination of these parameters.
-For further discussion of the noise posteriors, see \citet{bp08}.
+These also show long correlation lengths.
+However, as discussed by \citet{bp04,bp06}, this long correlation length is due to internal degeneracies among the correlated noise parameters, $\xi_n$, and since all other parameters, such as the gain or CMB component, only care about the total noise power spectral density, $P_n(f)$, and not the individual $\xi_n$ parameters, this poor mixing does not represent a significant limitation for the analysis; see Fig.~15 in \citet{bp04}.
+For further discussion of the noise posteriors, see \citet{bp06}.